-On November 2, 1971, nine people were chosen to represent the group.
-They were Paul Brodt, Russell Meixell, Nelson Remel, Stanley Souders, Raymond Ittery, Ed Yankencheck, And Leonard Ritter.
-With $35.00 in a hat they set out to plan an engine show for sometime in 1972.
-While inquiring for a location two of the executive board people left and were replaced by Ralph Schlough and Robert Waters.
+On November 2, 1971, nine people were chosen to represent the group: Paul Brodt, Russell Meixell, Nelson Remel, Stanley Souders, Raymond Ittery, Ed Yankencheck, and Leonard Ritter.
+With $35.00 in a hat, they set out to plan an engine show sometime in 1972.
+While inquiring for a location, two of the executive board people left and were replaced by Ralph Schlough and Robert Waters.

 The group was having a lot of trouble finding a location due to rental prices and insurance problems.
 A break came when they contacted Paul Dunbar who was in charge of the Jacktown Grove.
-The Grove was going to be open on September 2 and 3, 1972, the Labor Day weekend, and no other events were to have the grove that weekend.
-The group now picked a name for the newly formed club it would be known as the Blue Mountain Antique Gas & Steam Engine Association.
+The Grove was going to be available on September 2 and 3, 1972, Labor Day weekend, and no other events were scheduled in the grove that weekend.
+The group now picked a name for the newly formed club.
+It would be known as the Blue Mountain Antique Gas & Steam Engine Association.

-The stage was set for the first show at the Jacktown grove and the Association was formed.
-Fundraisers included bingo, a cakewalk, and an afghan to be raffled.
-The afghan was donated by Mrs. Meixel.
+The stage was set for the first show at the Jacktown Grove and the Association was formed.
+Fundraisers included bingo, a cakewalk, and an afghan donated by Mrs. Meixel to be raffled.
 The profit from the 1972 show was $285.45.

-500 buttons, and brass plaques, were ordered for the 1974 show with plans for posters with pictures.
+Five hundred buttons and brass plaques were ordered for the 1974 show, with plans for posters with pictures.
 A broom maker and an antique car club were invited to attend.
-By 1978 the Association had purchased a grain binder, sawmill, shingle mill, and a 65hp case steam traction engine.
+By 1978, the Association had purchased a grain binder, sawmill, shingle mill, and a 65hp case steam traction engine.
 A lease was attained with the Jacktown Community Center for the engine shows location.

 Information for this history came from Stanley Souders meeting notes